m4xbrg/your-site/src/content/courses/math-calculus-multivariable.md

 tags: []
 ---

-This course elaborates on functions of several variables by describing how level sets, partial derivatives, gradients, and directional derivatives extend single-variable intuitions into higher-dimensional analysis.
+This course expands on Functions of several variables, level sets, partial derivatives, gradients, and directional derivatives.
+Learners build intuition through examples, practice, and conceptual discussions that set the stage for deeper study.